Rolands-Laucis/Socio/core/README.md

 As this is an open source project that i spend my free time on, perhaps someone else would like to help with various things:
 * Ideas for better parsing of the SQL to also extract WHERE clause info, that would help minimize DB calls and websocket traffic, and improve performance overall
 * Ideas for serious data structures of subscription dependency tracking - directional graph or tree or smth.
 Currently a custom format dictionary object.
 * "Socio Rooms": a plugin that creates and manages general WebSocket "rooms", such that the sockets are isolated and synced with each other, but not the whole backend.
-For party games like Kahoot, or Live Whiteboard setups etc.
+For party games like Kahoot, or Live Collaboration setups etc. (Yjs CRDT integration could be used for this)
 * Socio-HTTP cookie session plugin, that stitches the two together in some useful way.
 Express.js has popular plugins for session management, perhaps we can integrate SocioSession.client_id on the session object.
 * Starter template projects for various front-end and back-end tech stacks with Socio setup
 * Web bundler HMR mechanisms seem pretty complex, perhaps someone wants to make a plugin or recommend some basic solution?
 The idea is for the server to push new css, js, html files or chunks to be replaced on all clients live - CI/CD automation.